beezy-dev/verbose-couscous/docs/pancake/phase1.md

-# Phase 1: Minimal Viable Product
+# Phase 1 - Code a UGV
 Discover the basics of software architecture on a microcontroller compared to a single-board computer or standard computer.
 This phase will introduce a first software iteration to remotely control the UGV from a simple web page.

 The code provides the following features: